ethanol-cx/Eye-Contact-Detection-With-OpenFace/README.md

 # Commercial license

-For inquiries about the commercial licensing of the OpenFace toolkit please visit TODO
+For inquiries about the commercial licensing of the OpenFace toolkit please visit https://www.flintbox.com/public/project/50632/

 # Final remarks